DePuy Synthes Attune Knee Replacement System Failures

 DePuy Synthes (a subsidiary of Johnson & Johnson), is a leading orthopedic designer, manufacturer, and distributor of medical devices and supplies.
 In 2010, the U.S. Food and Drug Administration (FDA) approved the DePuy Synthes Attune Knee Replacement system for patients undergoing knee replacement surgery because it provided increased stability and better range of motion compared to earlier systems.
 As a result, the product quickly gained traction, becoming one of the most popular knee replacement systems on the market.

-It didn’t take long, however, before problems with the Attune Knee surfaced.
-A recent study published in the June 2017 Journal of Knee Surgery found a high rate of early failure in the DePuy Synthes Attune Knee System; and, the FDA has received adverse reports that the Attune Knee was causing more problems than what is considered normal for knee replacement surgery.
+It didn’t take long, however, before problems with the Attune Knee implants surfaced.
+A recent study published in the June 2017 Journal of Knee Surgery found a high rate of early complications in the Attune Knee Replacement system; and, the FDA has received adverse reports that the DePuy Attune Knee was causing more problems than what is considered normal for knee replacement surgery.

 The most common FDA complaints indicated tibial loosening – a serious detachment that caused the bond between the bone and knee component to loosen or even fall apart completely.
 This created throbbing, relentless pain in implant patients that could not be relieved.

 Many implant patients underwent corrective surgical procedures where physicians discovered that the Attune Knee metal tibial insert was surprisingly clean from any bond.
-The component essentially looked the same as it did when it was implanted during the initial surgery.
-Despite this, DePuy continues to maintain there are no issues and their Attune knee is preforming as expected.
+The component essentially looked the same as it did when it was implanted during the initial knee replacement surgery.
+Despite this, DePuy continues to maintain there are no issues and their Attune Knee is performing as expected.

 Has the ATTUNE Knee Implant Been Recalled?

-Complaints to the FDA about the Attune Knee Replacement system, as well as lawsuits against DePuy, will continue with the product’s continued failures and adverse side effects in our opinion.
-Despite the evidence of failure that we see more and more of each month, DePuy has failed to issue a recall for the Attune Knee system and maintains there is nothing wrong with the Attune knee.
+According to the Attune knee implant attorneys of Childers, Schlueter & Smith, complaints to the FDA about the Attune Knee Replacement system, as well as lawsuits against DePuy, will continue with the product’s continued failures and adverse side effects.
+Despite the evidence of complications that we see more and more of each month, DePuy has failed to issue a recall for the Attune Knee replacement system and maintains there is nothing wrong with the Attune knee implants.

-DePuy maintains that the Attune Knee is safe, but recently launched a stronger bonding version called the Attune Knee tibial base plate known as the “Attune S+“.
-If the original Attune Knee was considered to be trouble-free and safe, why the redesign?
+DePuy maintains that the Attune Knee is safe, but recently launched a stronger bonding version called the Attune Knee tibial base plate known as the “Attune S+”.
+But, as our Attune knee replacement attorneys ask, if the original Attune Knee was considered to be trouble-free and safe, why the redesign?

 DePuy Synthes History of Recalls